 Free car seats available to families who qualify.
-Parents attend a short class to learn the correct placement and use of the car seat.
+To receive a car seat, applicants attend a short class to learn the correct placement and use of the car seat.

 To apply, applicants must be:

-- Eligible for Medicaid or FAMIS or qualify by income
+- Eligible for Medicaid ,WIC, FAMIS or qualify by income

 - Legal residents of Virginia

-- Women in the last three months of pregnancy or
+- If pregnant, in the last three months of pregnancy

 - Parent, legal guardian or foster parent